jmarglous/PHP1855/class_notes.md

 $$

 When we add demography, $I^* \neq 0$ -- there is an **endemic equilibrium**.
 Therefore the model with demography is a better model for seasonal illnesses that persist over time.
 We often model childhood diseases (hand foot and mouth, RSV, measles) this way.
+However, note that this still doesn't fully capture reality -- the nonzero equilibrium is still static without seasonal outbreaks.

 Recall the recovery rate $\gamma$ ($1/\gamma = D$, the duration of infectiousness). $\beta I = \lambda \equiv$ force of infection.
 If you squint $1/\lambda$ is the duration of susceptibility or the average time in the S class, or the mean age of infection.